wp-plugins/maxbuttons/readme.txt

 [maxbutton id="17" text="Search Yahoo" url="http://yahoo.com"]

-One other parameter you can give the shortcode is window, which tells the button whether or not to open the URL in a new window (by default the button opens the URL in the current window).
+Another parameter you can give the shortcode is window, which tells the button whether or not to open the URL in a new window (by default the button opens the URL in the current window).
 To do so you always give the window parameter the value "new", shown below.
 Anything else will open the button URL in the current window.

 [maxbutton id="17" window="new"]

+You can also use the nofollow parameter, which will add a rel="nofollow" attribute to the button when set to true, as shown below (the default is false):

+[maxbutton id="17" nofollow="true"]

 NOTE: Passing parameters to the shortcode overrides those settings saved as part of the button.

+= Upgrade to MaxButtons Pro =

+Take your buttons to the next level with [MaxButtons Pro](http://maxbuttons.com/), which gives you additional features such as:

+* **Icon support** (put icons to the left, right, top, or bottom of your text)
+* **Multi-line text**, to add a second line of text for communicating extra information
+* **Google Web Fonts**, to make your buttons stand out with beautiful typography
+* **Button packs**, to import pre-made sets of buttons into your website
+* **Import/export functionality** (useful for backing up and/or moving your buttons)

+And the best part is that you can get this awesome [CSS3 button generator](http://maxbuttons.com/) for **only 10!**

 == Installation ==